NicholasKao/Hangman/README.md

     3) The program is canceled by a keyboard interrupt

+To play against the computer (computer picks a word and the user guesses) use the command "python Hangman.py" and the game flow is as follows:

+  1) User is prompted to select a level (easy, medium, or hard) corresponding to how many strikes he/she is permitted.
+  2) The computer randomly selects a word from dictionary.csv (included in this repo) and the user is promped to guess (same as above)
+  3) The rest of the game play is the same as above.

 The source code is adequately commented in order to follow my logic.